hscleandro/ami-nsga2/README.md

 * R version >= 3.2.1.

 ## Installation
-Install the R dependences exectuing the script packages.R
+Install the R dependences execuTing the script packages.R

 ## Input files
 AMI-NSGA2 supports two types of files: (1) network structure represented by a list of edges or adjacency matrix; (2) A weight-list of differentially expressed genes and their corresponding statistics.
 In the benchmark/output there are two files containing examples of an interaction network (sim1_connection_list.edgelist) and a weight-list of genes (sim1_weight.csv) in addition to a file containing the simulated artificial active module in this network (sim1_hittrue.csv).